 Ridgewood Savings Bank has competitive interest rates.
 In particular, rates for terms of less than one year are higher than most other banks.
 However, it is certainly possible to find better rates, especially for long-term CDs.
 You should certainly compare CD rates from at least a few banks.

 An online bank like Ally offers comparable rates on terms of less than one year and rates over a year are slightly higher.
 Longer-term CDs have comparable rates.
 Ally requires no minimum deposit, though.
-You will also earn higher rates by making an initial deposit of at least $5,000.

 |CD Account||Ridgewood Savings Bank||AllyBank||Capital One|